mtrihoang/valuing_alternative_work_arrangements/README.md

 | program `mylogit_mle1`  | function `test_mylogit_mle1()`                      |
 | program `mylogit_mle2`  | class `Newlikelihood()` + function `mylogit_mle2()` |

+There are some discrepancies in my estimation results of table 8, compared with those in the paper.
+It might be attributed to the usage of logistic regressions combined with weight variable `[pw=]` and `custom likelihood functions` in authors' Stata codes.
+Therefore, I made a test for my function `table_8()` to verify whether the likelihood value at the optimum is at least as good as the one extracted from the Stata codes.

 ## Credits

 This project was created with [cookiecutter](https://github.com/audreyr/cookiecutter)